-Cañada College's Middle College program has a long history of high rates of persistence and completion.
+Cañada College's Middle College (non-CCAP) program, hosted on Cañada's campus and a long-standing partnership program with the Sequoia Union High School District, has a long history of high rates of persistence and completion.
 In a typical term, Middle College students earn an average Grade Point Average (GPA) in their college courses of 3.1.
 Many Middle College students complete the program and matriculate to a four-year college.
 Many also matriculate as college students, after high school, at Cañada:

+Matriculation •

-Middle College Student Matriculation 2016-17 2017-18 2018-19 2019-20‡ 2020-21‡ % of Middle College students who continue at CAN within one year of receiving their HS degree 47% 47% 70% 93% 83% ‡ The COVID-19 pandemic may have e impacted the data for these years.
+2016-17 2017-18 2018-19 2019-20‡ 2020-21‡

+% of Middle College students who continue at CAN within one year of receiving their HS degree 47% 47% 70% 93% 83%

+[‡] The COVID-19 pandemic may have impacted the data for these years.